NotFraagaa/Fraga-Bo2/README.md

 firstbox 1 0

-    Disables RNG from the box until roun 10
+    Disables RNG from the box until round 10

 sph_start